HydrofinLoewenherz/pongsense/README.md

 # Pongsense

-Pongsense is a simple implementation of Pong with flutter (for android).
+Pongsense is a simple implementation of the game Pong with flutter (for android).
 But with a twist, the player paddle is controlled with the [ESense Earable][esense].

-As the player tilts to the left and right, the paddle follows.
+As the player tilts his head to the left and right, the paddle follows.
 This gives an interactive and dynamic way to play an old classic.

+## Considerations

+- **Target domain**: Anyone who wants to replay an old classic while also getting some movement in.
+- **Application class**: Gamebox
+- **Senses used**: Motory skills and vision (coordination between head position and eyes)
+- **Addressed part of memory**: Long-term procedural memory (sensory memory)

 ## Usage